kondratyev-nv/vscode-python-test-adapter/README.md

 ### Configuring debug

-The extension will look for a configuration in launch.json with `"type": "python"` and `"request": "test"` to load any of the following options during debugging
+The extension will look for a configuration in launch.json with `"type": "python"` and `"purpose": ["debug-test"]` (or `"request": "test"`) to load any of the following options during debugging

 * name
 * console